 - review the information carefully; the application process for External Moonlighting changed significantly in 2020.

 - allow for processing time; we are unable to guarantee the issuance of a licence by a particular date.

 - do not complete an application with physiciansapply.ca.
-Those applications are not intended for a Postgraduate Training license and cost additional fees that are non-refundable.
+Those applications are not intended for postgraduate trainees and cost additional fees that are non-refundable.

 You cannot begin moonlighting until you have received confirmation from the College that you have been granted a Postgraduate Practising licence, doing so would be considered practising without a licence.

 Completion of Training & Applying for Licensure

 If you are nearing the end of your training program and want to practise medicine in Nova Scotia, you will need to apply for a new licence.